espruino/EspruinoDocs/info/Gadgetbridge.md

 * KEYWORDS: Gadgetbridge,Gadget bridge,Android,Notifications
 * USES: Bangle.js

 [Gadgetbridge](https://gadgetbridge.org/) is an Android application that allows you to use smartwatch-style notifications and health monitoring without the need for a proprietary application or web service.
+We also have `Bangle.js for Gadgetbridge` on the Google Play store (see below)

 *If you like Gadgetbridge, [please consider donating](https://liberapay.com/Gadgetbridge/donate) to help support its continued development*